Beetroot Dumplings – Südtirol Recipe

 • 4 eggs

-• 1.8 oz breadcrumbs (or flour – the amount needed for the right consistency)
+• 1.8 oz breadcrumbs (or flour – the quantity needed to achieve the right consistency)

 • to taste water (or broth – for boiling)